MoAbdelfattah221/California/README.md

 # California
- This is a Responsive Landing Page For California Beaches
+This is a Responsive Header
+Technologies used..
+Html , CSS